onflow/flow-go/config/README.md

         MyComponentConfig *mypackage.MyComponentConfig `mapstructure:"my-component"`
     }
     ```

+    The network package configuration struct, `NetworkConfig`, is already embedded as a field in `FlowConfig` struct.
+    This means that new flags can be added to the network package configuration struct without having to update the `FlowConfig` struct.

 ### Nested structs
 In an effort to keep the configuration yaml structure readable some configuration will be in nested properties.
 When this is the case the mapstructure `squash` tag can be used so that the corresponding nested struct will be